HumanSignal/label-studio/README.md

 - [Nginx](https://www.nginx.com/) - proxy web server used to load various static data, including uploaded audio, images, etc.
 - [PostgreSQL](https://www.postgresql.org/) - production-ready database that replaces less performant SQLite3.

-Before the first startup **you must** assign the data folder to the correct user, to do so you can run this command.
+- If you are running this on Linux before the first startup **you must** assign the data folder to the correct user, to do so you can run this command.

 ```bash
 chown -R 1001:0 mydata
 ```